apache/iceberg/docs/spark/spark-ddl.md

 ALTER TABLE prod.db.sample UNSET TBLPROPERTIES ('read.split.target-size')
 ```

-To set table comment using `SET TBLPROPERTIES`:
+`SET TBLPROPERTIES` can also be used to set the table comment (description):

 ```sql
 ALTER TABLE prod.db.sample SET TBLPROPERTIES (